mgoldcoin/mgold/en/waves-client/assets-management/reissue-an-asset.md

-# How to reissue created Token.
+# How to reissue created Token

 Open up your Waves wallet.